hashicorp/consul/website/README.md

 To add a redirect, head over to the `_redirects` file - the format is fairly simple.
 On the left is the current path, and on the right is the path that should be redirected to.
 It's important to note that if there are links to a `.html` version of a page, that must also be explicitly redirected.
 For example:

 ```
-/foo       /bar
+/foo       /bar   301!
-/foo.html  /bar
+/foo.html  /bar   301!
 ```

 This redirect rule will send all incoming links to `/foo` and `/foo.html` to `/bar`.
 For more details on the redirects file format, [check out the docs on netlify](https://docs.netlify.com/routing/redirects/rewrites-proxies).
+Note that it is critical that `301!` is added to every one-to-one redirect - if it is left off the redirect may not work.

 There are a couple important caveats with redirects.
 First, redirects are applied at the hosting layer, and therefore will not work by default in local dev mode.
 To test in local dev mode, you can use [`netlify dev`](https://www.netlify.com/products/dev/), or just push a commit and check using the deploy preview.